Eden Center: Stores

 Eden Center is host to a variety of business types, a few of which incorporate "Eden" in their names.
 Most are food-related: restaurants, supermarkets, and specialty delicatessens catering prepared foods.
 Restaurants range from carry-out-only places that serve stir-fry dishes and spring rolls to high-volume phở soup restaurants to sit-down restaurants with large varied menus and a formal decor.
 Other businesses include jewelry stores, herbal medicine shops, clothing and toy stores, and travel agents.

 A 44,000-square foot Good Fortune supermarket opened in the former Ames building in November 2014.

 Eden Center was featured on the January 19, 2009, episode of Anthony Bourdain: No Reservations that focused on the Washington, D.C., area, with Bourdain visited the Song Que deli.

 Events

 Vietnamese restaurants and shops line the interior and exterior of the Eden Center.

-Eden Center hosts an annual Tết, or Vietnamese New Year festival, and an annual Moon Festival, both widely attended with a vibrant display of special food, performers, fireworks, and lion dancing.
+Eden Center hosts an annual Tết, or Vietnamese New Year festival, and an annual Moon Festival, both widely attended with a display of special food, performers, fireworks, and lion dancing.

 Each September, the Eden Center plays host to the annual "Miss Vietnam DC" scholarship pageant, the preeminent contest of its kind in the Washington, D.C., area.